Romantic Hotels in Scotland

 The Witchery by the Castle

-In large gardens overlooking the bay, Kevin and Julie Oliphant’s small hotel is in the only village on the small Hebridean Isle of Coll.
+Overlooking Inner Hebridean islands, Kevin and Julie Oliphant’s small hotel is the lively hub of the only village on the Isle of Coll.